Particular/NServiceBus/README.md

 ## Building

-To build NServiceBus just open `NServiceBus.sln` in favorite IDE.
+To build NServiceBus just open `NServiceBus.sln` in Jetbrains Rider.

 You'll find the built assemblies in /binaries.